-Glenn Close Reveals She Hated The Shoes That Made Her Character Cruella DeVil A Household Name
+Glenn Close Reveals She Hated The Shoes That Made Her Character Cruella De Vil A Household Name

 “My costumes mean much more to me than the characters they are designed for,” Close said onstage.
 “My collaborations with anyone who designs my costumes are as important to me as my collaborations with a writer or director — sometimes even more so.”

 The award ceremony was hosted by Grey’s Anatomy and Private Practice star Kate Walsh.
-Other award recipients included Ruth Carter, for her designs for Black Panther and Ryan Murphy for his collaborations he’s made with designers on his television shows.
+Other award recipients included Ruth Carter, for her designs for Black Panther, and Ryan Murphy for his collaborations he’s made with designers on his television shows.

 While Close was awarded for her past work, it is her present strides that have caused Oscar buzz for the star.
 Close is nominated for an Academy Award for Best Actress for her role in the Wife.
-This is the Greenwich, Connecticut native’s seventh nomination for an Academy Award and, if selected, will be her first win.
+This is the Greenwich, Connecticut, native’s seventh nomination for an Academy Award and, if selected, will be her first win.
 When asked about the possible victory by Entertainment Tonight, she said she isn’t trying to “freak out” about the ordeal.
-Yalitza Aparicio for Roma, Olivia Colman for The Favourite, Lady Gaga for A Star is Born and Melissa McCarthy for Can You Ever Forgive Me? are nominated opposite Close for the award.
+Yalitza Aparicio for Roma, Olivia Colman for The Favourite, Lady Gaga for A Star is Born, and Melissa McCarthy for Can You Ever Forgive Me? are nominated opposite Close for the award.